brettneese/hbk-logger-js/readme.md

     userId: 'bneese',
     awsApigRequestId: 'blah',
     awsLambdaRequestId: 'blah',
-    clsNamespace: 'blah' // by default this is this is 'transaction', see note below })
+    clsNamespace: 'blah' // by default this is 'transaction', see note below })
 ```